web-platform-tests/wpt/docs/test-format-guidelines.md

 publications under `/TR/`).

 Within the specification-specific directory there are two common ways of laying out tests.
-The first is a flat structure which works well for very short specifications.
+The first is a flat structure which is sometimes adopted for very short specifications.
 The alternative is a nested structure with each subdirectory corresponding to the id of a heading in the specification.
-This layout provides some implicit metadata about the part of a specification being tested according to its location in the filesystem, and should be used for larger specifications.
+This layout provides some implicit metadata about the part of a specification being tested according to its location in the filesystem, and is preferred for larger specifications.

 When adding new tests to existing specifications, try to follow the structure of existing tests.